tmuzaffa/Disaster-Response-Pipeline-prediction/README.md

   -master.html
 -run.py

-GLoVe:
-- glove.6B.50d.txt
-- glove.6B.100d.txt
-- glove.6B.200d.txt
-- glove.6B.300d.txt

 ## Summary Of Models<a name="Models"></a>

-We are using two models to classify messages
+We are using below model to classify messages

 1. In the first model, we use Tfidf vectorizer to transform messages and then we use Adaboost Classifier to classify messages

-2. In the second model, we use pretrained GLoVe embedding in MLP neural network to transform messages and then we classify them .

 ## Instructions<a name = "Instructions"></a>